TimochiL/pc2-scripts/README.md

 Unfinished version of pc2_maker.
 Making and entering problem list has yet to be implemented.<br>
 pc2_maker has path setting and team password options (generate, manual setting, use existing)<br>
 Have yet to run pc2lib2.cli through the script and create password txt

+Decided to scrap pc2_maker and fix the java gui already created